Concha Pérez Collado: Post Civil War life

 Pérez Collado died on 17 April 2014 in Barcelona.
-Her death at the age of 98 in 2014 marked the end of an era, as she was one of the last surviving Spanish militia women from the Civil War.
+She was one of the last surviving Spanish militia women from the Civil War.

 Legacy

 Members of the collective setting up a library at the local squatted social centre l'Entrebanc soon after Pérez Collado had died, decided to call the project Social Library Conxa Pérez in tribute to her life.